henrykash/RedChatSmartContract/README.md

 # RedEnvelope Contracts

-- RedEnvelope Contracts and RedEnvelopeFactory COntracts provide a decentralized solution for creating and managing digital red envelopes on EVM chains.
+- RedEnvelope Contracts and RedEnvelopeFactory Contracts provide a decentralized solution for creating and managing digital red envelopes on EVM chains.
 Through the contracts,  a user can send a gift inform of a redpacket i.e RedEnvelope to a list of users adddresses, who later claim those assets.
 This documentation covers how to interact with the RedEnvelopeFactory and RedEnvelope contracts using the ethers.js library.

 # Features
 - RedEnvelope and RedEnvelopeFactory smart contracts